michaelnowotny/hybrid-smart-contract-kit/README.md

 ### Local Ethereum Blockchain Node
 - Run `brownie networks add Ethereum local host=http://localhost:8545 chainid=1337`.

+## Install Avalanche Client Software
+- On Linux, follow the instructions at `https://github.com/ava-labs/avalanchego`
+- On MacOs, download the binary from `https://github.com/ava-labs/avalanchego/releases/tag/v1.7.0` and install
+-
 ## Install Ethereum Client Software
 - On Mac, via homebrew, run `brew install geth`.
 - On Linux, follow the instructions at `https://geth.ethereum.org/docs/install-and-build/installing-geth#install-on-ubuntu-via-ppas`.

 ## Start Local Ethereum Node
-- From the project's root directory, navigate to `geth_scripts` and run `startGeth.sh`.
+- From the project's root directory, navigate to `geth_scripts` and run `./startGeth.sh`.

+## Start Local AvalancheGo Node
+- From the project's root directory, navigate to `avalanche_scripts` and run `./start_avalanche.sh`.
+- To make sure that the node is running, execute `./status.sh`.

+## Set Up Local Avalanche Test Account (Only Required the First Time on the Local Testnet)
+- The following steps are taken from these instructions: `https://docs.avax.network/build/tutorials/platform/fund-a-local-test-network`
+- Navigate to `avalanche_scripts`.
+- Run `./create_account.sh` to create a user `Avalanche` with password `Ava-123;X5`.
+- Run './check_x_chain_balance.sh' to check the balance on the X-Chain
+- Run './check_c_chain_balance.sh' to check the balance on the C-Chain

 ## Set Up MetaMask
 ### Connect MetaMask Wallet to Polygon Mumbai Matic Testnet ###